trefx/5s-crate/0.3-DRAFT/index.md

 External-Identifier: urn:uuid:9796155a-fe44-4614-89b8-71945f718ffb
 ```

 The identifier of the `External-Identifier` represents this crate as a request and subsequent response, and SHOULD be freshly generated for each request.
-It is RECOMMENDED to _not_ modify this identifier as the Five Safes Crate progresses through the distributed TRE processing, unless it is recognized as an previous execution.
+It is RECOMMENDED to _not_ modify this identifier as the Trusted Workflow Run Crate progresses through the distributed TRE processing, unless it is recognized as an previous execution.

 Note that as the ro-crate-metadata.json establishes payload directory data/ as the RO-Crate Root it can only reference files and directories there within, the RO-Crate MUST NOT reference tag files like `../fetch.txt` or other relative paths outside the Bag (see [Security considerations](#security-considerations)).